-All Charges Dropped Against Woman Accused of Assaulting Kellyanne Conway
+All Charges Dropped Against Woman Accused Of Assaulting Kellyanne Conway

 — New York Daily News (@NYDailyNews) April 15, 2019

-Montgomery State’s Attorney John McCarthy said Inabinett did not have a previous record and added that Conway was not injured during the confrontation.
+Montgomery State’s Attorney John McCarthy said Inabinett did not have a previous record, and added that Conway was not injured during the confrontation.

 “Was this woman rude?
 Yes.
 Did she violate Ms. Conway’s space and try to embarrass her?
 Yes, and yes.
 Is this a case where criminal sanctions would have been appropriate?
 No,” he said, according to The Washington Post.